liamoconnor87/VisitGotham/README.md

 [Gitpod](https://gitpod.io) - The project uses Gitpod IDE to facilitate building the website.

-[W3Schools](https://www.w3schools.com) - The project used helpful tutorials to help build the website.

 [Validator](https://validator.w3.org) - The project used this website to validate the HTML for the website.

 [Jigsaw](https://jigsaw.w3.org/css-validator/) - The project used this website to validate the CSS for the website.